Navigating Files and Directories

 Your output should be a list of all the files and sub-directories on your

-Desktop, including the data-shell
+Desktop, including the data-shell directory you downloaded at

 the start of the lesson.
 Take a look at your Desktop to confirm that